Yankees vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers' Jacob deGrom (2-0) will make his sixth start of the season.
+- Nathan Eovaldi (2-2) will take the mound for the Rangers, his sixth start of the season.

 |Opponent